 Where a case is filed is known as the venue of the suit under the New Jersey court rules.
 Under New Jersey Court Rule 4:3-2, venue is properly established when one of the parties resides in the county where the case is filed at the time the case is filed or the county in which the event which is the subject of the lawsuit took place.
 For example, if the injured person resides in Monmouth County at the time of the filing of the lawsuit, the suit can be heard in Monmouth County.
 Additionally, if the person who is being sued resides in Monmouth County at the time of the filing of the lawsuit the lawsuit can be heard in Monmouth County.
 Finally, if the event took place in Monmouth County, the case can be heard in Monmouth County.
 For example, if the injured person and the other individual involved in the car accident do not live in Monmouth County, but the car accident took place in Monmouth County, the lawsuit can still be brought in the Monmouth County Superior Court.

 If you would like to speak with one of our Monmouth County accident attorneys call our law firm day or night.
-Our attorneys have achieved many successful civil recoveries for individuals who have been harmed as a result of a Monmouth County accident.
-Our firm handles Monmouth County car accidents, Monmouth County slip and fall accidents, Monmouth County workplace accidents and many other types of personal injury claims.
-Our firm also handles Monmouth County workplace and discrimination matters.
-Whether you or someone you know was hurt in a car accident caused by a speeding driver, a drunk driver or a careless driver, or during a slip and fall accident, our lawyers are ready and willing to fight for you.
-If you or someone you know would like to speak with one of our Monmouth County personal injury attorneys, call our office or click on chat tab.
-A lawyer will get back to you immediately.
+Our attorneys have achieved many successful recoveries for individuals who have been harmed as a result of a Monmouth County accident.
+Our firm handles car accidents, slip and fall accidents, workplace accidents and many other types of personal injury claims.
+We represent clients in Monmouth County and throughout New Jersey in matters ranging from products liability lawsuits to strict liability lawsuits such as dog bites.
+The specific type of injury claim that applies to your case will be determined by the unique circumstances, and we are here to thoroughly evaluate your potential claim and give you the answers you need free of charge.
+If you or someone you know would like to speak with one of our Monmouth County personal injury attorneys, call our office today at 732-810-0336 or start a chat now.